Lumines Arise

-Lumines Arise is a 2025 puzzle video game developed by Enhance Games and Monstars Inc. and published by Enhance Games for the Playstation 5 and Windows.
+Lumines Arise is a 2025 puzzle video game developed by Enhance Games and Monstars Inc. and published by Enhance Games for PlayStation 5 and Windows.
+It is a falling block puzzle game where 2x2 blocks of different colors fall down to the floor and creating 2x2 colored squares of the same color or greater allows the timeline to clear the colored squares from left to right in sync with the song's BPM.
+Each stage has unique block colors and textures, backgrounds, visual effects, sound effects, and a unique song to go with it.

-The game is inspired by Enhance Games' previous title, Tetris Effect, and the main single-player mode, titled Journey, features over 35 stages called “skins”.
-It also features other modes such as a 1v1 versus mode titled Burst Battle, 60 training missions and 25 with unique game mechanics in the Missions hub, and more.
+The game is inspired by Enhance Games' previous title, Tetris Effect, and the main single-player mode, titled Journey, features over 35 stages called "skins".
+It also features other modes such as a live 1v1 versus mode titled Burst Battle, 60 training missions and 25 with unique game mechanics in the Missions hub, and more.
 Lumines Arise also has VR support with spatial audio for headphones.